bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

 Turbolinks
 ----------

-Rails ships with the [Turbolinks library](https://github.com/turbolinks/turbolinks), which uses Ajax to speed up page rendering in most applications.
+Quails ships with the [Turbolinks library](https://github.com/turbolinks/turbolinks), which uses Ajax to speed up page rendering in most applications.

 ### How Turbolinks Works